APVMA’s $25.6m move to Armidale signed off

 “The APVMA’s move is part of a wider decentralisation strategy to grow the regional presence of agricultural agencies.

-CropLife said it was imperative that the Government now works with key stakeholders including including itself and the NFF to ensure the delivery of outcomes that would enhance Australian farmers’ productivity.”
+CropLife said it was imperative the government now worked with key stakeholders the farm chemical sector and the NFF to ensure the delivery of outcomes that would enhance Australian farmers’ productivity.”

-“The Deputy Prime Minister needs to ensure regulatory assessments of crucial agricultural products are not affected by this relocation, for the sake of farmer productivity.”
+“The Deputy Prime Minister needs to ensure regulatory assessments of crucial agricultural products are not affected by this relocation, for the sake of farmer productivity,” it said.

+The story APVMA’s $25.6m move to Armidale signed off first appeared on The Land.